|

 Deliverance pertinent was the division between

 visitors from the city and country mountain men who appeared to hate anyone from the city.
+Unbeknownst to

 me, Urban Cowboy had given rise to similar